arista-eosplus/BurstMonitor/7150/README.md

 Version 3.3.2 has been developed and tested against EOS-4.15.7F, EOS-4.17.3F, EOS-4.18.1F, and 4.20.5.2F.
 This version
 should also work on EOS versions > EOS-4.20.x, but is not tested.
-Please contact eosplus-dev@arista.com if you would like an officially supported release of this software and determine how best to provide this to your customer so that it will be a TAC supported product.
+Please contact eosplus-dev@arista.com regarding any issues and include BurstMonitor and EOS version description.

 ## Limitations
 The **BurstMonitor data collector** works by polling the hardware counters as